Keyboard shortcuts

 let outpoint = OutPoint { hash: [1; 32], index: 0 };

-let utxo = UTXO { value: 1000, script_pubkey: vec![], height: 0 };
+let utxo = UTXO { value: 1000, script_pubkey: vec![].into(), height: 0, is_coinbase: false };

-commitment_set.insert(outpoint, utxo)?;
+tree.insert(outpoint, utxo)?;

 // Generate commitment

-let commitment = commitment_set.generate_commitment(block_hash, height)?;
+let commitment = tree.generate_commitment(block_hash, height);

 }